commercial calculation exercises bac pro commerce pdf | 9 Exercises

 States :

 The company "Tech Innovate" sells smartphones.
-The sales price excluding tax of a smartphone is €800 and the purchase cost excluding tax is €600.
+The retail price of a smartphone is €800 excluding tax, and the purchase cost excluding tax is €600.
 They sold 500 units last month.
 Tech Innovate wants to understand its financial indicators.

 Work to do :